leukelele/.dotfiles/README.md

 ln -s target_path link path
 ```

-The command allows the flexibility of saving application configurationss, which may then be transferred over to a new system.
+The command allows the flexibility of saving application configurations, which may then be transferred over to a new system.

 ## Changelog
 - 12.13.22 The semester is drawing to a close and now I have time to reinstall my operating system.
 I would like to reorganize everything.